3 - Calle de la Comedia

 — Casanova, The Story Of My Life (Volume I)

-Casanova would return to his family home on Calle de la Comedia in 1739, aged 14, following his studies in Padua, living here with his brother Francesco until the age of 18 (in 1743).
+Following his studies in Padua, Casanova would return to his family home on Calle de la Comedia in 1739, aged 14, living here with his brother Francesco until the age of 18 (in 1743).

 I was placed in excellent lodgings with my brother Francesco, who had been enrolled to study theatrical architecture.
 My sister and younger brother lived with my grandmother in a house that belonged to her and in which she wanted to die, since her husband had died there.
 The house I lived in, large and very well-furnished, was the same in which I had lost my father, the rent for which my mother continued to pay.